Where To Go In Croatia In 2019: 19 Places That Never Ever Make The Big Lists

 Paklenica National Park is 95 km2 and consists of two dolomite limestone canyons called Velika (big) Paklenica & Mala (small) Paklenica in the Velebit mountain, which is Croatia’s largest mountain range.
-The Velebit mountain range is a part of the Dinaric Alps which also runs through, Slovenia, Montenegro, Serbia, Kosovo, Albania, Macedonia & reaches its highest point in Bosnia and Herzegovina.
+The Velebit Mountains are a part of the Dinaric Alps, which also run through Slovenia, Montenegro, Serbia, Kosovo, Albania, Macedonia.
+They reach their highest point in Bosnia and Herzegovina.

 There are dozens of beaches suitable for those with children, while many tourists head here for the well-known hiking and climbing.
 Apart from hiking, climbing and recreational sports, you can take a photo jeep safari, kayaking, caving, canoeing, and rafting on the River Zrmanja.

 Despite reading (and hearing) over and over that Hum is listed as the Guinness Book of Records holder for being the smallest town, I can not find proof.
-Nor can I find any other town in the world so small.
+Nor can I find any other town in the world so small, though.
 The Vatican City is smaller, but it’s also a country, so you decide.
 Either way.
 I introduce to you the teeny tiny Town of Hum, a superb idea for alternative Croatia holiday destinations.

 Located in central Istria, the walls which run around the outside of Hum are still intact and display the former defenses which once protected the town.
 There are now 27 people who call Hum home – including four little ones.
 All 27 live on one of Hum’s two streets.

 “Where is the best place to visit in Croatia?”, we hear you ask.
-Well, if you want to enjoy traditional Croatian customs, while still enjoying the beach and the fantastic weather during the summer months, then how about visiting the hidden gem of Susak Island?
+Well, if you want to enjoy traditional Croatian customs, while still enjoying the beach and the fantastic weather during the summer months, how about visiting the hidden gem of Susak Island?

 Located on the northern Adriatic coastline, visitors to this quiet and chilled out island will be able to kick back and relax, without the noise and hustle and bustle of large tourist resorts.